avabs/avabs.github.io/AZ-204/Other_Services.md

 - Autoscaling for virtual machines in Azure is supported through **Azure VM Scale Sets (VMSS)**, which are identically configured.
 A VM scale set service is used to design sets of identical and load-balanced Virtual Machines (VMs).
 - Azure monitor provides support for autoscale and Azure diagnostics could be used to implement custom logic for autoscaling.

-### Azure API Management
-- Cloud Service that is used to publish, secure, transform and maintain the API.
-- Comping mutliple application exposing APIs and functions into a single entry point.
-- We can use API management to forward the requests.

 ### Custom Handlers
 - a custom handler is a web server.
 The web server receives events from the Functions host.
 You then have an opportunity to write code in your preferred language to respond to the events.
 - A message queue is a software component that's used to handle messaging between processes, threads, or applications.
 A queue can store a message, and workers can fetch the message when it's a good time.